Peter Hedström (sociologist)

-Peter Hedström is one of the founders of the field of analytical sociology.
+Peter Hedström (born 14 July 1955 in Norsjö, Sweden) is one of the founders of the field of analytical sociology.
 He has made contributions to the analysis of social contagion processes and complex social networks, as well as to the philosophical and meta-theoretical foundations of analytical sociology.
 He is one of the key contributors to the literature on social mechanisms.